Getting the Most Out of Auggie

 • "What would you tell a colleague about this?"

-What to Look For: You should leave with clear objections, proof gaps, and messaging adjustments.
+You should leave with clear objections, proof gaps, and at least one concrete next step.

 5. Interpreting Outputs & Deciding What to Do Next

 Core principle: Insight lives in patterns, not quotes.
-Auggie doesn't give you "the answer"-it gives you signals.
-Your job as a marketer is to interpret them correctly.
+Auggie gives you signals — your job is to interpret them correctly.

 What Auggie Outputs Actually Are

-What to Look For: Repeated reactions, consistent skepticism, and sharp disagreements.
+What to look for: Repeated reactions, consistent skepticism, and sharp disagreements.
+These patterns are the real output.

 How to Read Persona Responses